by Nebula Haze (with many cannabis CFL picture contributions by the CFL King joeblow)

-- If you're not sure, I recommend starting with coco coir since I believe it's one of the most forgiving ways to grow.
-It's how I got started and I think it's the perfect way to learn how to grow cannabis without spending a lot of money.
+- If you’re not sure, I recommend starting with coco coir since I believe it’s one of the easiest and most forgiving ways to grow marijuana.
+It’s how I got started and I think it’s the perfect way to learn how to grow cannabis without spending a lot of money.
 Feel free to read my complete guide to growing cannabis in coco coir with CFLs!

-- If you're not sure, a simple but very effective nutrient system is from Dyna-Gro.
-It works well for growing cannabis.
+- If you’re not sure, a simple but effective nutrient system is from Dyna-Gro.
+It works great for growing cannabis yet it’s cheaper than most cannabis nutrients.
 You will need to get a bottle of both Grow & Bloom.
-"Grow" is used during the vegetative stage, and "Bloom" is used in the flowering stage.
-Dyna-Gro can be used at half-strength to grow cannabis in soil, water, coco coir, or any growing medium.
+“Grow” is used during the vegetative stage, and “Bloom” is used in the flowering stage.
+Dyna-Gro can be used at half-strength (compared to what it says on the bottle) to grow cannabis in soil, water, coco coir, or any growing medium.

-- When growing in coco coir, I personally use the General Hydroponics Flora trio plus Calimagic (a Cal-Mag supplement).
-This is the schedule [PDF] I use with those nutrients.
+- When growing in coco coir, I personally use the General Hydroponics Flora trio plus Calimagic (a Cal-Mag supplement) at half strength.

 Learn more about cannabis-friendly nutrients

 Dyna-Gro Grow & Bloom cannabis nutrients work great for growing marijuana.
 Use “Foliage Pro” for the vegetative stage and “Bloom” for the flowering stage (use at half strength compared to what it says on the bottle).
 The two-part nutrient system works great for growing cannabis in any grow medium!

 - You should get either a pH test kit with drops or a pH Pen before you start growing cannabis – it’s important to test pH in order to avoid getting nutrient deficiencies